 Main research interests: Modern Estonian Literature, postmodernism and post-postmodernism, relationships between literature and technology, digital literature.

-Natalia Tšuikina is a lecturer of the Russian language.
+Natalia Tšuikina is an Associate Professor of Russian.
 She graduated from Saint Petersburg State University and achieved her doctorate degree (candidate of philological sciences) researching the functioning of the semile in a literary text; in 2002 she started teaching and research in Tallinn University.

 Her research interests include not only different aspects of text analyses, but also trends in the modern Russian language orthography and punctuation, she works on questions of language and culture, and language game usage in everyday life.
 Being a teacher of practical Russian courses, Natalia Tšuikina has paid particular attention to the issues of teaching Russian to foreigners and to those who speak Russian as a heritage language.

-Alari Allik (PhD) is a lecturer of Japanese studies.
+Alari Allik (PhD) is an Associate Professor of Japanese studies.
 He has studied in Tōkyō and Ōsaka and teaches courses on Japanese literature, religion and philosophy.
 His research deals with biographical and autobiographical writings and the ways the identity of the authors was constructed in Medieval Japan.

 In addition to his research Alari Allik has also translated and commented on classical Japanese literature.
 His translations of Saigyō's "Mountain Home" (Sankashū) and Fujiwara Teika's small anthology "One Hundred Poets, One Poem Each" (Ogura hyakunin isshu) have been published by Tallinn University Press.